 The scope, timing and costs of the clinical trials to be conducted under all of the above regulatory strategies are difficult to determine with accuracy.
 We are pursuing a single pivotal Phase 3 trial in metastatic breast cancer, an indication where paclitaxel is approved, with a primary endpoint of objective response rate and secondary endpoints of progression-free survival and overall survival durations.
-We expect to submit the NDA with data on the primary endpoint, potentially followed by supplemental submissions when data are mature for the secondary endpoints.
+Our partner expects to submit the NDA with data on the primary endpoint, potentially followed by supplemental submissions when data are mature for the secondary endpoints.
 The Phase 3 trial, which compares TOCOSOL Paclitaxel to Taxol administered weekly, is powered to achieve statistical significance on all three endpoints, and is expected to enroll approximately 800 evaluable patients.
-Our current estimate for the total cost of the Phase 3 trial is between \$45 million and \$50 million.
+Our current estimate for the total cost of the pivotal Phase 3 trial is between \$45 million and \$50 million.
 Under our Collaboration and License Agreement with Schering AG, dated October 17, 2005, Schering will fund 50% of these costs.
-In addition, it is anticipated that we will collaborate with Schering on additional studies of TOCOSOL Paclitaxel.
-Under the terms of the agreement with Schering AG, we are also obligated to fund 50% of the costs of certain studies conducted by Schering AG in support of commercialization activities for the U.S. market.
+In addition, it is anticipated that we will collaborate with Schering AG on additional studies of TOCOSOL Paclitaxel.
+Under the terms of our agreement, we are obligated to fund 50% of the costs of any additional studies conducted by Schering AG in support of commercialization activities for the U.S. market.
 The exact cost and timing of these studies is yet to be finalized.
-The currently ongoing Phase 3 trial will constitute the bulk of the Company's clinical trial spending in the near term, and at least half of the cost of the Phase 3 trial will occur in the first 12 months after the start of the study (September 2005 through September 2006).
+The current ongoing Phase 3 trial will constitute the bulk of the Company's clinical trial spending in the near term, and at least half of the cost of the Phase 3 trial will occur in the first 12 months after the start of the study (September 2005 through September 2006).
 However, these costs may vary significantly depending upon regulatory and other matters that are not within our control and there can be no assurance that such amount will be sufficient to complete the study.
+Development costs for commercialization activities outside the U.S. market are borne by Schering AG.
 There can be no assurance that the results of any or all of the anticipated clinical trials will be successful or will support product approval.